 Keep up to date with the latest research and developments from Diamond.
 Sign up for news on our scientific output, facility updates and plans for the future.

-The ultimate goal of the Detector group at Diamond is to exploit the photons produced by the synchrotron to the full.
-A considerable amount of the Detector group’s work is therefore devoted to identifying which detector characteristics limit the present experiments, looking at new technologies to help improve the performance of the present experiments, and how they can possibly open up new experimental fields.
+The ultimate goal of the group at Diamond is to provide the most data possible by fully exploiting the photons produced by the synchrotron which have interacted with the sample.
+Therefore, a considerable amount of the group’s work is devoted to identifying which detector characteristics limit the present experiments, looking at new technologies to help improve the performance of the present experiments, and how they can possibly open up new experimental fields.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.

 Diamond Light Source® and the Diamond logo are registered trademarks of Diamond Light Source Ltd

 Registered in England and Wales at Diamond House, Harwell Science and Innovation Campus, Didcot, Oxfordshire, OX11 0DE, United Kingdom.
 Company number: 4375679.
 VAT number: 287 461 957.
 Economic Operators Registration and Identification (EORI) number: GB287461957003.